A Guide to Stockbridge, Edinburgh | Bougie Bakes, Walks & Wine Bars

 The gardens, one of the best we’ve visited in the UK, date back some 350 years and offer 72 acres of exotic plants, verdant gardens, giant redwoods, and forest trails to explore.
 The exhibition space also features artworks and grand Victorian glasshouses.

-Plus, there's a cute gift shop and numerous eating places, including an outdoor cafe, Potting Shed, which provides artisan coffee and baked goods, an airy terrace bistro serving seasonal dishes with produce from the kitchen garden, and a decked bar for local ales, wines, and handcrafted pizzas.
+Plus, there's a cute gift shop and numerous dining places, including an outdoor cafe, Potting Shed, which serves artisan coffee and baked goods; an airy terrace bistro serving seasonal dishes with produce from the kitchen garden; and a decked bar for local ales, wines, and handcrafted pizzas.

 In addition to pretty botanicals and cafes, they offer an enjoyable place to relax in the sunshine, give your feet a rest after hours of walking the cobblestone streets, and provide spectacular views of the capital's skyline.

-As we’ve mentioned, Stockbridge is full of excellent cafes, independent bistros, and boujee bakeries.
-Arrive with an appetite and make a point of squeezing in brunch, lunch, or, at the very least, coffee and cake.
+As we’ve mentioned, Stockbridge is full of excellent cafes, independent bistros, wine bars, and some of Edinburgh’s best bakeries.
+Arrive with an appetite and make a point of squeezing in brunch, lunch, or, at the very least, coffee and cake while you’re here.

 Read next: